 The instrument is an automatic gas chromatograph with mercury oxide reduction followed by UV detection.
 It is performing analysis of 5 air samples and one standard within a time period of 2 hours.
 The standards are calibrated directly to a Scott-Marine Certificated standard and the Mace Head standards, which are related to the AGAGE-scale.

-The instrument has been running without serious interruptions since installation.
-There is a period of missing data in August 2005, due to problems with a worn out sample pump.
-The overall data coverage is considered to be quite good for the year 2005.
+There is a period of missing data from mid February to the end of March 2006, due to problems with the sampling unit.
+The overall data coverage is considered to be quite good for the rest of the year.